burlachenkok/burlachenkok.github.io/_posts/2024-04-22-FL-Remote-Research-Talk-on-NV2024.md

 published: true
 ---

-The research talk at NVIDIA which devoted to presenting one of the recent research papers.
+Recent research paper presentation at NVIDIA remotely.

 ---

-I extend my sincere appreciation to [Holger R. Roth](https://www.linkedin.com/in/holger-r-roth-b939a79/) for inviting me to deliver a presentation to researchers and research engineers at NVIDIA, who are actively engaged in pioneering Federated Learning (FL) systems such as [NVFlare](https://developer.nvidia.com/flare) and FL-related research [NVFlare/research](https://github.com/NVIDIA/NVFlare/tree/main/research) remotely.
+I sincerely appreciate [Holger R. Roth](https://www.linkedin.com/in/holger-r-roth-b939a79/) inviting me to present to researchers and research engineers at [NVIDIA](https://www.nvidia.com/).

+[NVIDIA](https://www.nvidia.com/) stands at the forefront of innovation, and also is actively engaged in pioneering Federated Learning (FL) systems such as ([NVFlare](https://developer.nvidia.com/flare)) and FL-related research ([NVFlare/research](https://github.com/NVIDIA/NVFlare/tree/main/research)), ([NVFlare/publications](https://nvflare.readthedocs.io/en/main/publications_and_talks.html)).

 p.s.
-One of the distinguished scientists, the director of KAUST AI Initiative, said to me in the kitchen, that NVIDIA has smart guys, capable of discerning the significance of recent works emanating from [Prof. Peter Richtárik's Lab](https://richtarik.org/) right from the moment of their inception.
+One of the distinguished scientists, the Director of [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai), said to me in the kitchen at [KAUST](https://www.kaust.edu.sa/en/), that [NVIDIA](https://www.nvidia.com/) has smart people, capable of discerning the significance of recent works emanating from [Prof. Peter Richtárik's Lab](https://richtarik.org/) right from their inception.

 <table style="text-align:center;">
 <tr>